Cody Weightman: Early life

 Weightman was born in Melbourne and grew up on a farm in Pakenham on the outskirts of Melbourne.
 He participated in the Auskick program at Officer.
 He played his junior football for Beaconsfield.
 Weightman captained his school's first XVIII side at Haileybury, where he was coached by Australian Football Hall of Famer Matthew Lloyd.
 He also played for the Dandenong Stingrays in the NAB League, and was selected to play for Vic Country in the AFL Under 18 Championships.

 Weightman played 4 games with Vic Country, and had two stand-out games.
 His first came against the Allies on 9 June 2019, where he kicked 4 goals, had 16 disposals and 6 marks to help his team to a 97-point victory.
 He also had another 4-goal haul against South Australia on 28 June 2019, his 4 goals and 12 disposals helping the team get over the line by a singular point.
 He was selected for the 2019 Under-18 All Australian side on the interchange bench, after he kicked the most goals out of any player in the tournament, finishing with 9 from 4 games.

+In 2018, Weightman was named best on ground in the South East Football Netball League (SEFNL) under-19s grand final while playing for Beaconsfield.

-After finishing his schooling, Weightman went to Bali in Indonesia, where he played for the Bali Geckos, describing it as a way to "just to decompress, really,".
+After finishing his schooling, Weightman went to Bali in Indonesia, where he played for the Bali Geckos, describing it as a way "just to decompress".
 Weightman was noted as a heavily determined player, reportedly obtaining a vertical jumping test before the AFL Draft Combine in order to perfect his jumping technique to gain an advantage of other potential draftees.
 Most phantom drafts had Weightman being taken with either Melbourne's 12th pick in the draft, or the Western Bulldogs' 15th pick, and eventually he was taken by the latter.